pavelrevak/rt_soldering_pen/doc/MANUAL.md

 ### Main screen

+#### Normal mode

+![oled6]

+Show very basic information

+- preset temperatures and selected preset (with arrow)
+- actual TIP temperature (if no TIP is attached, CPU temperature is shown)
+- bar-graph - actual heating power.

+#### Advanced mode

 ![oled3]

-Show basic information:
+Show some verbose information:

-- preset temperatures
+- preset temperatures and selected preset (with arrow)
 - actual TIP temperature (if no TIP is attached, CPU temperature is shown)
 - consumed energy (this is restarted with power cycle)
 - status